 In 2018, Chella moved to Boston to study Songwriting and Music Business at Berklee College of Music on a merit-based scholarship granted by the college.
 At Berklee, Chella had the opportunity of recording with Mexican artist Natalia Lafourcade, one her biggest musical inspirations.
 Throughout her Berklee career, Chella earned continued support — through additional merit-based scholarships — from notable institutions, such as the BMI/Peermusic Latin Scholarship Award in 2020 (for her original song “São Paulo”), and the Latin Grammy Cultural Foundation Tuition Assistance Scholarship in 2021.

-Chella is currently wrapping up her studies at Berklee College of Music while working on her debut EP — planned to be released in early 2023.
+Chella is currently wrapping up her studies at Berklee College of Music while working on her debut EP — planned to be released in mid-2023.